-Going on to Harvard, he majored in government and wrote a thesis on the impact of television on the American presidency.
-A seminar on "Problems of Advanced Industrial Society" introduced him to its teacher, Martin Peretz, who as the publisher of The New Republic would later promote Gore's political advancement.
+Going on to Harvard, Gore majored in government and wrote a thesis on the impact of television on the American presidency.
+A seminar on "Problems of Advanced Industrial Society" introduced him to Professor Martin Peretz, who as the publisher of The New Republic would later promote Gore's political advancement.
 His college years corresponded with the Vietnam War, against which his father had become a vocal national critic.
 At graduation in 1969, he lost his student deferment and was reclassified 1-A. "The draft board was breathing down his neck," his father recalled.
 "He sat around with his mother and I in the living room and talked about it.
 He said he didn't believe in the Vietnam War.
-I said, ‘Well, it isn't given in our law for an individual to go contrary to the law.'
-We discussed all the various things young men were doing to dodge the draft."
-His mother said that she would support whatever he wanted to do–"including going to Canada with him."
+I said, 'Well, it isn't given in our law for an individual to go contrary to the law.'
+We discussed all the various things young men were doing to dodge the draft.
+His mother said that she would support whatever he wanted to do—including going to Canada with him."

 The war highlighted Al Gore's two worlds.
-Most classmates at Harvard evaded the draft, but he was registered at a small town draft board, which meant that if he did not go someone else from Carthage would be called in his place.
+Most classmates at Harvard evaded the draft, but he was registered at a small-town draft board, which meant that if he did not go someone else from Carthage would be called in his place.
 Nor could he escape the impact his decision could have on his father's political career.
-Albert Gore, Sr. faced a strong Republican challenge in 1970.
-Shifting away from its New Deal mooring, Tennessee had elected a Republican Senator, Howard Baker, in 1966.
+Albert Gore, Sr., faced a strong Republican challenge in 1970.
+Shifting away from its New Deal mooring, Tennessee had elected a Republican senator, Howard Baker, in 1966.
 President Richard Nixon considered Gore's defeat as an important step in his "Southern strategy."
 Gore's opponent, Bill Brock, made the war a major campaign issue.
 The younger Gore concluded that the best way to help the antiwar movement was to help his father get reelected, and the way to do that was to enlist in the U.S. Army.
 He appeared in uniform in his father's campaign commercials, one of which ended with the senator advising: "Son, always love your country."

 Yet the voters turned the senator out of office.
-Gore, Sr. attributed his loss to the backlash from racial issues and the Great Society's economic policies, but he had also suffered from accusations that he had lost touch with the state and "gone Washington."
+Gore, Sr., attributed his loss to the backlash from racial issues and the Great Society's economic policies, but he had also suffered from accusations that he had lost touch with the state and "gone Washington."
 Campaigning in Tennessee, Vice President Spiro Agnew had labeled him the "Southern regional chairman of the eastern establishment."
 In his concession speech, Gore looked to a future in which his party would overcome the racial politics of the past and provide "vigorous new progressive leadership."
 He had his son in mind.

-Whatever his father wanted, Al Gore thought "politics was the absolute last thing I would ever do."
+Whatever his father wanted, Al Gore thought that "politics was the absolute last thing I would ever do."
 In May 1970 he married Mary Elizabeth "Tipper" Aitcheson, whom he had met at a party at St. Albans, while she was attending St. Agnes (and playing the drums for a rock group called "The Wildcats").
 "He had such a serious outlook toward life, always talking about issues and the future," she later commented.
 "Most seventeen-year-olds just don't talk about those things."
 At their wedding in Washington's National Cathedral, St. Alban's headmaster officiated, and the organist played a Beatles medley.

-Gore spent six months in Vietnam as an army journalist, and returned dispirited.
+Gore spent six months in Vietnam as an army journalist and returned dispirited.
 Rather than go to law school, as his lawyer parents had hoped, he attended divinity school at Vanderbilt, which Tipper Gore described as an act of "purification."
 Gore also worked the night shift for the Nashville Tennessean, whose editor John Seigenthaler was an old friend of his father's.
 He showed a knack for investigative reporting.
 "I began to think I had a talent, I could make a contribution," he noted.
 "It released a source of energy I didn't know I had."
 It frustrated him, however, that a journalist could only expose wrongdoing without being able to correct it.
-That realization led to a leave of absence from the paper to try law school.
+That realization led him to take a leave of absence from the paper to try law school.
 Before he could finish, he learned that his local congressman planned to retire in 1976.

 Gore's abrupt decision to run for the open seat surprised even himself.
 "I didn't realize myself I had been pulled back so much to it," he later commented.
 The news came as a "bombshell" to his wife.
 Tipper Gore held a job in the Tennessean's photo lab and was working on a master's degree in psychology, but she joined in her husband's campaign (with assurance that she could get her job at the Tennessean back if he lost).
 By contrast, Gore asked his father to stay out of his campaign.
 "I must become my own man," he explained.
 "I must not be your candidate."
 Even without his father's electioneering, Gore had the asset of his famous name and the weight of his father's liberal voting record, which other candidates in the crowded Democratic primary repeatedly used against him.
 He defined himself as a pragmatic moderate.